goldenglorys/context-lens/README.md

 **Context Lens** is my answer to that challenge.
 It’s more than just a utility; it’s a way of working with data that puts you in control, giving you the power to see, understand, and act on the information that matters most.

+# Usage

+Add the data as a `.jsonl` file in the assets directory

 ```
 yarn install

 yarn run dev
 ```